 We are a recognized leader in many of the services we provide, as acknowledged by research analysts (e.g., Everest, Forrester, Gartner, and IDC).
 We are known for our technology integration and modernization expertise - designing, building, and managing complex technology environments.
 Our worldwide and high-quality service delivery is underpinned by experienced and highly-trained practitioners that bring the best of our capabilities to our customers on a daily basis.
 Importantly, our culture of customer service excellence - especially in times of crisis, from COVID-19 to tsunamis, floods, cyber-attacks, and power outages - carries on from our heritage through our people.
 Given our unique capabilities, scale, intellectual property, and engineering talent, we are positioned to partner with enterprises for their future across a range of technologies, use cases, and business strategies to help them maximize the return on their technology investments and digital transformations.

-Our competitive strengths stem from our people, our intellectual property, and our data around IT patterns:
+Our competitive strengths stem from our intellectual property and data around IT patterns, our missioncritical expertise, and our broad ecosystem of partners: